DonKeng22/potential-lamp/platform/README.md

+**IMPORTANT:** For project status, progress, and issues, refer to the `../docs/project_status/progress_log.md` file.
+Any changes implemented should be logged there with a brief description and the reason for the change.

 # 🏑 Multi-Platform Field Hockey Broadcasting and Engagement Application

 An AI-powered multi-platform application for live field hockey broadcasting, real-time commentary generation, community engagement, and advanced player analytics.